konacurrents/SemanticMarkerAPI/README.md

 # Tier III Semantic Marker - SMART Buttons

 A Tier III Semantic Marker provides storage for the Avatar image and for very fine control of Semantic Marker actions.
-The created result is called a SMART Button - standing for Semantic Marker Augmented Reality of Things.
+The created result is called a SMART Button - standing for Semantic Marker&trade; Augmented Reality of Things.
+The resulting stored processing steps is especially suited to customized Internet of Things (IoT) processing, such as a custom user manual for your IoT home devices (eg. your accounts, passwords, WIFI address, and device Id's).
+These utilize all the API calls shown in this document but customized to your environment..

-A SMART Button has a unique Semantic Marker address such as:
+A SMART Button has a unique Semantic Marker&trade; address such as:

 ##### https://SemanticMarker.org/bot/smart?uuid=V6gZLkRley&flow=1698208438983